The Wisconsin Environmental Equity Tool

 What is the Wisconsin Environmental Equity Tool?

-The Wisconsin Environmental Equity Tool (WEET) is a comprehensive web-based environmental justice and health equity mapping tool that is being developed by the Wisconsin Economic Development Corporation (WEDC) and three other state agencies in consultation with other organizations, community members and local government.
+The Wisconsin Environmental Equity Tool (WEET) is a comprehensive web-based environmental justice and health equity mapping tool that is being developed by the Wisconsin Economic Development Corporation (WEDC) and three other state agencies in consultation with partner organizations, community members and local government.

-The tool will combine, analyze and visualize data online, so government and tribal agencies, community-based organizations, and the public can pinpoint Wisconsin’s most impacted communities, The tool will help all users better understand the challenges impacted communities face from pollution, a changing climate, socioeconomic factors, and other environmental and health hazards.
+The online tool will combine, analyze and visualize data, so government and tribal agencies, community-based organizations, and the public can pinpoint Wisconsin’s most impacted communities.
+The tool will help all users better understand the challenges impacted communities face from pollution, a changing climate, socioeconomic factors, and other environmental and health hazards.

 - Summary reports of all public input received in late 2021 and early 2022 are available on WEDC's WEET website:

-We want to ensure the mapping tool reflects your real-world experiences, especially Wisconsin’s communities of color, low-income communities, rural communities, Tribal Nations, and immigrant communities, who are often burdened with the greatest environmental and health consequences and inequities.
-You are the expert on your experiences, and we want to learn about your successes, challenges, and needs, as well as what you hope to see in the new tool.
-There are several ways you can share your experiences and ideas:
+We want to ensure the mapping tool reflects real-world experiences, especially Wisconsin’s communities of color, low-wealth communities, rural communities, Tribal Nations, and immigrant communities, whoare often burdened with the greatest environmental and health impacts from pollution and climate change.
+We want to learn about your successes, challenges, and needs, as well as what you hope to see in the new tool and future versions of the tool.

 Send any written comments or ideas to EnvEquity@wedc.org and sign up to receive project update emails to stay informed.

-The purpose of the Wisconsin Environmental Equity Tool is to provide a state-specific environmental equity screening and mapping tool using more detailed local and state data to better characterize local conditions in order to help policy-makers, service providers, communities and stakeholders:
+The purpose of the Wisconsin Environmental Equity Tool is to provide a state-specific environmental equity screening and mapping tool using more detailed local and state data.
+Local data can better characterize on-the-ground conditions in communities to help policy-makers, service providers, community members, and stakeholders: